Image by Wynn Pointaux from Pixabay

 And Mr. Ford took a lot of heat for pardoning Mr. Nixon.
 That was a salient reason why Mr. Ford was defeated in his 1976 bid for the Presidency by Georgia Gov. Jimmy Carter.

-Admittedly, I was one of Mr. Ford’s critics.
-But I changed my mind after meeting Mr. Ford – after learning of his personal philosophy to save the nation from further polarization and desire to focus on America’s economic woes by his pardon of Mr. Nixon, I was proud to get a scoop as the first journalist to report his retirement plans.
+(Note: Admittedly, I was one of Mr. Ford’s critics.
+But I changed my mind after meeting Mr. Ford – after learning of his personal philosophy to save the nation from further polarization and desire to focus on America’s economic woes by his pardon of Mr. Nixon, I was proud to get a scoop as the first journalist to report his retirement plans.)

 Hillary Clinton’s emailgate